NASA's Deep Space Gateway seen as key to bold plan for Mars and beyond

 Related

 “It will be a challenging environment, for sure,” says Dr. Chris Impey, a University of Arizona astronomer and the author of "Beyond: Our Future in Space."
-“It would be a lot more cramped [than the ISS]… I think the psychological stresses of being on the Gateway for months or years would start to pile up.”
+“It would be a lot more cramped [than the ISS]… I think the psychological stresses of being on the Gateway...would start to pile up.”

 Even getting to the DSG will be a challenge.
 It will require a new heavy-launch vehicle, known as the Space Launch System.
 Now under development, the SLS will be the most powerful rocket ever built, producing more thrust than the Saturn V rocket used for the Apollo missions.
 The SLS, in conjunction with another planned craft, the Orion crew capsule, will lift astronauts first into orbit around Earth and then on to lunar orbit.